 Walk to Wok was another place we tried and it was a bad experience.
 So it’s a noodle and wok place where you can pick and choose your ingredients and sauces.
 They do have many veg, mushroom, and nuts as topping.
-Before going, I read in reviews that they put egg by default in all their noodles so while ordering we just asked for the noodles with no egg but guess what, we found bits of egg in ours.
-They should really ask before freely adding egg, not everyone wants to eat chicken periods..
-It’s gross and I felt a bit sick and lost my appetite.
-Didn’t bother asking them for another plate.
+Before going, I read in reviews that they put egg by default in all their noodles so while ordering we asked for the noodles with no egg but guess what, we found bits of egg in ours.
+They should really ask before freely adding egg, not everyone wants to eat chicken periods.. gross and I lost my appetite.
+Didn’t bother asking for another plate.
 Sadly had to waste some food after trying to separate out the egg.
 Moreover, the whole place smelt like fried eggs so we left asap.
 It’s cheap but we wouldn’t recommend this place.

 Accidental finds: A kiosk in front of the central market area stocks some veggie samosas!
 To be sure, we asked the lady at the counter if they are vegan (Vegetable? egg, milk NO) She shook her head and said no to egg and milk and pointed to the spinach, zucchini and mushroom samosas.
 We tried all of those and they were a pretty good snack, filled with plain steamed greens and mushroom.